Package 'slca'

 Value

 A matrix with two columns representing the confidence intervals for the selected parameters.
-The columns are named based on the specified confidence level (level):
+The column names correspond to the specified confidence level:

-The level parameter specifies the confidence level, with common values being 0.05 for a 95% confidence interval and 0.01 for a 99% confidence interval.
+The level argument determines the confidence level, with common values being 0.95 for a 95% confidence interval and 0.99 for a 99% confidence interval.

 Examples